Ali-HusseinData/Flight_Delay_Prediction/README.md

 ---

 ## Overview
-Flight delays can cause inconvenience to passengers and financial losses to airlines.
+Flight delays affect passengers and operators alike.
+This project demonstrates a data-science workflow — from cleaning and exploratory analysis to feature engineering, model training, and evaluation — to predict whether a flight will be delayed (binary target).

-This project applies **data analysis**, **feature engineering**, and **machine learning** techniques to predict flight delays.
+The analysis and models are implemented in the included Jupyter notebook (Flight_Delay_Prediction.ipynb).

 ---

 ## Key Features
-- **Data Cleaning & Preprocessing**: Handling missing values, encoding categorical variables, scaling numerical features
+**Data cleaning & preprocessing:** handling missing values, encoding categorical variables, scaling numeric features.

-- **Exploratory Data Analysis (EDA)**: Visualizing delay trends, correlations, and patterns
+**Exploratory data analysis (EDA):** visualizations for delay distributions, time-based patterns and correlations.

-- **Feature Engineering & Selection**: Extracted time-based features, encoded categorical variables (airline, origin and destination airports), and defined a binary delay flag
+**Feature engineering & selection:** extracted time-related features and encoded airline / airport categorical variables; binary delay flag defined as the target.

-- **Model Training**: Testing multiple ML algorithms and tuning hyperparameters
+**Model training:** experimented with multiple ML algorithms, performed hyperparameter tuning and

-- **Evaluation**: Accuracy, F1-score, precision, recall, and confusion matrix
+**Evaluation:** reported accuracy, precision, recall, F1-score and confusion matrices; plotted precision-recall curves.

 ---